PowerDNS-Admin/pda-next/docs/wiki/support/README.md

 **Looking for help?** PDA has a somewhat active community of fellow users that may be able to provide assistance.
 Just [start a discussion](https://github.com/PowerDNS-Admin/pda-next/discussions/new) right here on GitHub!

+Looking to chat with someone?
+Join our [Discord Server](https://discord.powerdnsadmin.org).

 Some general tips for engaging here on GitHub:

 * Register for a free [GitHub account](https://github.com/signup) if you haven't already.